nhuang37/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-I am a data scientist passionate about representation learning, deep learning and interdisciplinary research.
+bio: I am a data scientist passionate about representation learning, deep learning and interdisciplinary research.
 I enjoy telling stories with visualizations and using data science for social good.

+interests:
+- Representation Learning
+- Vulnerability in Deep Neural Networks
+- Interdisciplinary Research in Data Science

+education:
+  courses:
+  - course: M.S. in Data Science
+    institution: New York University
+    year: 2018
+  - course: BSc in Statistics and Economics
+    institution: University of Hong Kong
+    year: 2012

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons